Pest description, crop damage and life history

 - carbaryl (Sevin) at 1 lb ai/a.
 PHI 3 days for harvest of succulents, 21 days for harvest of dried, 14 days for forage, and 21 days for hay.
 REI 12 hr.
 Do not exceed 6 lb ai/a per crop.
 Toxic in aquatic habitats.
 Do not apply carbaryl dust to blooming weeds because of severe hazard to pollinating bees.
 Latex-based formulations, such as Sevin XLR Plus, are less hazardous to bees.

 - chlorantraniliprole/lambda-cyhalothrin (Voliam Xpress) at 0.059 to 0.088 lb ai/a.
 PHI 21 days.
 REI 24 hr.
-Minimum of 5 days between applications.
-Do not exceed a total of 31.0 fl oz of Voliam Xpress or 0.12 lb. ai of products containing lambda-cyhalothrin or 0.2 lb. ai of chlorantraniliprole per acre per growing season.
+Retreatment interval 5 days.
+Do not exceed 0.12 lb. ai of lambda-cyhalothrin or 0.2 lb. ai of chlorantraniliprole per acre per growing season.
 Do not graze livestock or harvest vines for forage or hay.

 - gamma-cyhalothrin (Proaxis) at 0.01 to 0.015 lb/a.
 PHI 21 days.
 REI 24 hr.
 Do not apply within 25 ft of an aquatic habitat, 150 ft if applied by air.
 Do not graze.
 Do not exceed 0.06 lb ai/a per year.